Azure/multi-cloud-asset-inventory-preview/README.md

     ```

 # Setup instructions
+It is strongly encouraged to run AWS operations prior to Azure operations.
+Please click here to jump over to AWS operations.

 ## Azure operations
 ### AWS account ID
-This information can be retrieve the top right corner of the AWS management console.
+Retrieve AWS account ID from the top right corner of the AWS management console and head back to [Azure Cloud Shell](https://shell.azure.com).
 ```
 awsAccountId="<AWS account ID>"
 ```